vajapu/WikiTestSeleniumTestNG/README.md

 * Tests run in parallel, set to 4 threads in TestNG.xml file

 How to run..
-make sure maven is setup
+make sure maven is setup \n
-'cd' to project root directory execute 'mvn test'
+'cd' to project root directory \n execute 'mvn test'